 Shares purchased by employees pursuant to the early exercise of stock options are not deemed, for accounting purposes, to be issued until those shares vest according to their respective vesting schedules.
 Cash received for early exercised stock options is recorded as accrued liabilities and other current liabilities on the consolidated balance sheet and is reclassified to common stock and additional paid-in capital as such shares vest.
-At December 31, 2021, there were no early exercised stock options subject to the Company's right of repurchase.
+At December 31, 2022, there were no early exercised stock options subject to the Company's right of repurchase.

-12. Net Loss per Share Attributable to Common Stockholders
+13. Net Loss per Common share